pcosmos.ca

 as_list(sequence)

-This function takes one argument, which can be an array or a reference to a statement list.
+This function takes one argument, which can be an array or a pointer to a statement list.
 The returned value is an chained list of the same length of the given sequence.
 If the sequence is an array, then the content of each item will be the same.
 If the sequence is a statement list, then the items of the output will only be defined for corresponding string or number nodes.

 as_statements(sequence)